weizhiao/dlopen-rs/README.md

 }
 ```
 ## NOTE
-There is currently no support for using backtrace in loaded dynamic library code, and there is no support for debugging loaded dynamic libraries using gdb
+There is currently no support for debugging loaded dynamic libraries using gdb/lldb